 Do I need to take a boater education course?

-Effective May 1, 2014, all individuals born on or after May 1, 1996 are now required to successfully complete an approved course in boater education in order to operate a motorboat.
+All individuals born on or after May 1, 1996 must successfully complete an approved course in boater education in order to operate a motorboat.
 For more information, go to the NYS PARKS website.

 Is there an age requirement to register a boat?

 No. There is no age requirement to own or register a boat in New York.
 However, there are restrictions according to age for legal operation.
 These restrictions are outlined in the pamphlet, "New York State Boater's Guide", issued by the Department of Parks, Recreation and Historic Preservation.

 Where do I the registration sticker on my boat?

 Put your registration stickers 18 inches from the bow on both sides of the boat.
 This is approximately the same position that the stickers are located when a boat is also required to have registration numbers on the hull.

-- 1. A NYS Driver License, Learner Permit, or Non-Driver ID card that is current or not expired for more than 2 years can serve as proof.
+- 1. A New York State Driver License, Learner Permit, or Non-Driver ID card that is current or not expired for more than 2 years can serve as proof.
 If you don’t have one of these documents, you must provide other kinds of proof.